 The upshot of a hot wallet is that by the keys being easily accessible, you can more easily send Bitcoin, ie; sign and broadcast a transaction.
 They’re generally fine for small amounts of Bitcoin but definitely NOT for any meaningful amounts of Bitcoin.

 Used for new digital currencies.
 In an ICO, someone offers coins for a new cryptocurrency for sale to assist in raising capital for the coin.
 Unfortunately, as ICOs are completely fraudulent methods of capital raising because they give the investor no assurances, guarantees, ownership of the company or foundation launching the coin and as such have often been used to scam investors: the famous Bitconnect ICO scam turned out to be a huge Ponzi scheme that cost investors over $3.45 billion.

 A public key, as the name suggests, is public.
 It is how you receive Bitcoin, similar to your BSB and account number.
 Your public key is designed to be shared with others.

-A Bitcoin private key is a (very long) string of numbers & letters that is used to sign and broadcast Bitcoin transactions.
+A Bitcoin private key is a (very long) string of numbers and letters that is used to sign and broadcast Bitcoin transactions.
 This is how you “spend” Bitcoin, and owning the key means you effectively own the Bitcoin.
-Bitcoin wallets technically don’t “hold your Bitcoin” but hold your Keys.
+Bitcoin wallets technically don’t “hold your Bitcoin” but hold your keys.
 Because these keys enable you to spend your Bitcoin (ie; give you control of the Bitcoin), they must be kept safe and secure at all times (see “Cold Storage” above).